 'Into Outer Space with Lucia Pamela'.

 Lucia Pamela was an American singer, often classified as an "outsider musician".
 She recorded one album in her lifetime, 'Into Outer Space with Lucia Pamela' (1969), which combined naïve science fiction with bizarre music.
-The 1976 re-release of this album came with a colouring book which follows the narrative of her concept album.
+The 1976 re-release of this album came with a coloring book which follows the narrative of her concept album.
 It was completely drawn and written by herself.
 Another outsider musician who was active as a cartoonist was Daniel Johnston.

 Early life

 Lucia Pamela was born in 1904 in St. Louis, Missouri.
 Her mother was a composer and concert pianist.
 Her father died before she reached her teens, whereupon Pamela's mother supported the family by publishing a newspaper, The Public School News.
-When Pamela was two she suffered a horrible accident.
-As she reached for a cookie on a hot stove she burnt herself so badly that her fingers were all melted together.
+When Pamela was two, she suffered a horrible accident.
+As she reached for a cookie on a hot stove, she burnt herself so badly that her fingers were all melted together.
 A doctor had to use a knife to slice her melted hands into finger forms again.
-As Pamela remembered: "He didn't give me any thumbs, so it made be a better piano player."
+As Pamela remembered: "He didn't give me any thumbs, so it made me a better piano player."
 Her interest in music started from an early age, when she traveled to Germany and studied at the Beethoven Conservatory of Music and Voice.
 She was sent away from school for being "overqualified".
 When she was eight years old, she met the legendary pianist Ignacy Paderewski (who'd later become Prime Minister of Poland).
 He saw Pamela perform and gave her mother a note, which predicted "she will be the finest pianist in the world when she grows up."

 Musical career

 Pamela studied music at Washington University and earned extra income by recording paper rolls for player pianos.
 She joined the Ziegfeld Follies dance revue in 1926, the same year she was voted Miss St. Louis.
 Pamela became a jazz band leader and led the first orchestra where all members were female: the Musical Pirates.
-The musicians literally dressed up as pirates too.
+The musicians literally dressed up as pirates.
 After the Wall Street Crash of 1929, her group broke up and Pamela became a solo accordionist in Lionel Hampton and later Paul Whiteman's orchestra.
-By the late 1940s, when big band became less popular, she gave vaudeville shows at drive-in movie theaters.
+By the late 1940s, when big bands became less popular, she gave vaudeville shows at drive-in movie theaters.
 She hosted her own local radio shows, 'Gal About Town' in Fresno and 'The Encouragement Show' in Kansas City.

 Illustration from the sleeve of 'Into Outer Space with Pamela'.